mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ## The problems

-After reviewing multiple approaches and tools, we noticed that there are a few recurring core problem areas that needed to be addressed:
+On reviewing multiple products and approaches, a few recurring core problem areas were noticed.
+Let's examine them in detail:

 ### The problems with pro-code tools